The1andONLYdave/monitoring-stack/README.md

 # Monitoring microservice

-An opinionated monitoring stack for physical hosts, clusters and microservices
+An opinionated monitoring stack for physical hosts, clusters and microservices applications

 # Background